duckycoding/pikaraoke/README.md

 # Links
 Head to for all the original info: https://github.com/vicwomg/pikaraoke

 yt-dlp: https://github.com/yt-dlp/yt-dlp

-Many thanks to Vicmong for providing many hours to entertainment to my friends and family.
+Many thanks to Vicmong for providing many hours of entertainment to my friends and family.